jeffreyso1/AngularSSRSample/README.md

 3. The powerpoint included serve as a companion powerpoint and should be viewed together while reading the code

-Disclaimer: This guide is aimed towards beginner, many terminology and graphpics have been greatly simplified.
+Disclaimer: This guide is aimed towards beginner, many terminology and concepts have been greatly simplified.
 For proper definition, go to extended reading.

 ---